 The other stage is the pre-flowering stage; during this stage, the plant begins to produce nodes (intersection points for branches and stems).
 From these nodes, the plant grows tiny buds known as calyxes.
 The calyxes later form either female or male flowers.
 The stage lasts for a period of 10 days to 14 days; during this period, the plant stretches and may double in size.
 The pre-flowering period can also be referred to as the stretch.
 The final stages are the most important and are commonly referred to as the cannabis flowering stages.

 This is the period when the plant begins to produce flowers, which are later harvested, dried, and smoked.
 When the plant is subjected to long hours of darkness, the stages of flowering cannabis begin.
-The plant stops growing in height and instead puts more energy in the stages of flowering cannabis.
+The plant stops growing in height and instead puts more energy into the stages of flowering cannabis.
 If the cannabis is grown outside, flowering happens at the end of summer when the days are shorter.
 If the plant grows indoors, the cannabis flowering stages begin once the lights are switched to 10 to 12 hours of darkness.

 In most cannabis strains, the cannabis flowering stages occur between 7 to 9 weeks, though some strains take longer to mature.
 Thus don’t expect all plants to follow a particular schedule.
 Below are the stages of flowering cannabis.